STUDENT ORGANIZATION LEADERS

 - Executive board members (must include percentage of women engineering students)

-- Total number of members (must include percentage of members who are undergraduate engineering students)
+- Total number of members (must include include number of undergraduate Viterbi and graduate Viterbi students)

 - Name of contact person